casper-network/casper-node/EVM.md

 meta_transaction = MetaTransaction::from_transaction(stored_transaction, ...)
 ```

-Common metadata such as hash, initiator, authorization keys, size estimate,
+Common metadata such as hash, authorization keys, size estimate, gas limit, and
-gas limit, and cost is derived directly from `Transaction`.
+cost is derived directly from `Transaction`.
 For EVM:

-- the initiator is `InitiatorAddr::EvmAddress(transaction.from())`,
+- the initiator is the EVM sender address, `transaction.from()`,
 - the transaction lane is currently the last configured Wasm lane,
 - the gas limit is the Ethereum transaction gas limit,
 - the maximum cost is `gas_limit * effective_gas_price`,